-April 11 is the anniversary of Napoleon abdicating his rule of France and his exile to the island of Elba.
-That makes the Napoleon cocktail our Drink of the Day.
+On April 11 we’re mixing the Napoleon Cocktail in recognition of the anniversary of Napoleon abdicating his rule of France and his exile to the island of Elba.
 You’ve probably heard of Napoleon – he’s famous for military stuff – but we can also thank him for the jars of martini olives and cocktail onions we buy.
 The fact that the Napoleon cocktail is documented in The Stork Club Cocktail Book from 1946 is also important.
 The Stork Club, you see, was THE place in New York and is worthy of discussion.

 Napoleon the Man